 The course directors, Hilary Sturt and John Kirby are experienced and innovative in the field of string teaching and education.
 A particular feature of LSCO courses is that they combine young string players with current LSSO wind and brass players to prepare and perform standard chamber orchestra repertoire, giving them leadership/mentoring roles and the opportunity to perform concertos.
 As well as a strong ethos of peer involvement, composer members of the LSCO regularly have their works performed.
 Past members of the LSCO include winners of the BBC Young Composers Competition.

-The LSCO is inviting applications for two 5 day projects in the 17/18 season.
+The LSCO is inviting applications for our first course in December 2018

 The concerts are also attended by all LSSO members on the afternoon of the final course day.
 For more information contact Elaine Lewis on 0207 928 3844 or ELewis@cym.org.uk.